abemscac/react-slice-context/README.md

 ## Dispatch

-The `dispatch` object returned by `createSliceContext(options)` is a set of dispatch functions.
-Only the functions declared in the dispatcher are permitted to modify the context state.
+The `dispatch` object returned by `createSliceContext(options)` is a set of dispatch functions. **Only the functions declared in the dispatcher are permitted to modify the context state.**

 ### State Is Read-Only

-**The value returned by `useContext(selector)` is read-only**.
+**The values returned by `useContext(selector)` and [`getState()`](#get-context-value-outside-of-components) are read-only**.
 Attempting to update the context value without using the corresponding dispatch functions will trigger a warning in the console, and **no changes will be applied** to the context.
 Trying to execute code similar to the following example will result in a warning:

 ```tsx
 const MyComponent = () => {